amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 ### Known Issues

 * Assets Explorer will not refresh data automatically sometimes after click `play` button or you change your scripts.
 Re-open the Assets Explor is a workaround for this issue for now.
+* Sometime, cache will broken by unexcepted operation and Assets Explorer will not display data. `Refresh cache data` will slove the issue.

 </div><!-- /.medium-8.columns -->
 </div><!-- /.row -->